mechanicpanic/JetBrains_TestAssignment/README.md

 * A **panel** is the basic visual element of Grafana comprised of a visualization and at least one query.
 * A **dashboard** is a set of panels.
 * A **data source** is a file, database, or service providing the data.
+* A **visualization** is a graphical representation of query results.

 ## Installing Grafana

 Grafana comes in two flavors: Alpine Linux-based and Ubuntu-based.
 In this tutorial, we will be using the Alpine version, which is recommended by the developers for safety and efficiency.
-1. Open your preferred terminal and type:
+1. Open any kind of terminal and type:
 ```
 docker ps
 ```